-Every year since its inception the brothers have grown the company at an award-winning pace, relocating six times in the first six years, dramatically increasing the number of people employed and winning numerous awards recognising it as one of the fastest-growing companies in Northern Ireland, United Kingdom, Republic of Ireland and Europe.
-In both 2017 and 2018, The Financial Times listed Ozaroo as the fastest-growing company in Northern Ireland and one of the fastest-growing in the whole of Europe.
-This year the list recognised Ozaroo as the third fastest-growing ecommerce company in the UK.
+Every year since its inception the brothers have grown the company at an unparalleled pace with limited funds, relocating six times in the first six years, dramatically increasing the number of employment opportunities and winning numerous awards recognising it as one of the fastest-growing companies in Northern Ireland, United Kingdom, Republic of Ireland and Europe.

-On its mission to save people money, Ozaroo is proud to offer some of the lowest prices available anywhere on in-demand, quality products.
-Everything shown for sale on our website is kept in stock in the company’s distribution centres and ready for dispatch to customers anywhere in the world.
-As soon as a customer places an order, the fulfilment process is begun and the order printed, picked, carefully packed, quality-checked and dispatched.
-The order is then in the hands of the customer within a day or two.
+On its mission to save people money, Ozaroo is proud to offer top brand products at some of the lowest prices available anywhere.
+Everything shown is ready for dispatch to customers anywhere in the world.
+As soon as a customer places an order, the fulfilment process is begun and the Northern Ireland team carefully pick, pack, quality-check and dispatch all orders on the same-day to be delivered within the next day or two.

 Working in part-time jobs throughout school and university, Chris used these savings (a few thousand pounds) to invest in starting a company and meeting all of the costs involved.
 Successful from the outset, Chris' philosophy has been to continually reinvest profits into creating new jobs, new brands, product lines, technologies and ideas.